labtrac/test-documentation/documentation/index.md

 <center> <h1>Welcome to Labtrac</h1> </center>
 - - -

-Thank you for choosing Labtrac and welcome to the Labtrac family of over 200 Laboratories who have run their systems successfully over the last 20 years.
+This document provides a guide to Labtrac, covering everything from the initial set up to day to day running of the system.
+We will also try to answer the questions we are asked regularly in [Frequntly Asked Questions](#faq).

-This document provides a guide to implementating Labtrac, covering the sequence of events and particularly what you will need to prepare for.
+If you feel there is any area we have missed in this guide please let us know and we will look to add it as soon as possible.

 <a name="LabtracSupport"></a>